-Creating pathways to college, careers, and lives of leadership and service requires effort and teamwork among everyone — students, staff, families and our wider community — and everything we do counts.
+Creating pathways to college, careers, and representation in positions of leadership, power, and service requires effort and teamwork among everyone — students, staff, families and our wider community — and everything we do counts.

 Advisory is a cornerstone of our program through which students create and discover strong, positive relationships with their peers, advisors, and our school community.
 One teacher-advisor mentors a group of 12-15 students throughout the year, and they work together to build social and organizational skills, support reading goals, and partner more closely with families as we all navigate the successes and challenges of middle school.